-6. Special Education (Resource/Collaborating Teaching) Total hours: 36-48
+Special Education (Resource/Collaborating Teaching) Total hours: 30-48

 The need for a more integrated service delivery and closer collaboration between general and special educators prompted the development of this emphasis in Resource/Collaborating Teaching (R/CT) within the M.A.Ed.
 Program in Curriculum and Instruction with a concentration in Special Education.
-The program is designed to prepare experienced teachers to work effectively with students with disabilities and their teachers in a collaborative mode.
+The program is designed to prepare experienced teachers to work effectively with students with disabilities and other teachers in a collaborative mode.
 Coursework is organized into a foundations of education component, a curriculum and instruction component, a special education component, and a resource collaborating teacher emphasis.
 Given the need for expertise in both general and special education those entering with certification and at least two years experience in elementary, middle, or secondary education will complete an expanded special education component; those entering with certification and at least two years experience in special education will complete an expanded curriculum and instruction component.
-Specific course requirements for each group of students follow: